bytemare/hash/docs/governance.md

 - **Maintainer** – Owns the technical direction, reviews and merges pull requests, and cuts releases.
 The canonical maintainer is Daniel Bourdrez ([@bytemare](https://github.com/bytemare)), as recorded in `LICENSE` and `.github/CODEOWNERS`.
 - **Contributor** – Anyone submitting issues, documentation, or code changes through the standard contribution process.
-- **Reviewer** – Maintainers may delegate review responsibilities to trusted contributors for specific areas (e.g., backends, tooling).
+- **Reviewer** – Maintainers may delegate review responsibilities to trusted contributors for specific areas (e.g., curve backends, tooling).

 ## Decision-Making